JAMKuttan/Cellranger_mkfastq/README.md

 Introduction
 ------------

-This pipeline is a wrapper for the cellranger mkfastq tool from 10x Genomics.
+This pipeline is a wrapper for the cellranger mkfastq tool from 10x Genomics (which uses Illumina's bcl2fastq).
 It takes demultiplexes samples from 10x Genomics Single Cell Gene Expression libraries into fastqs.

+FastQC is run on the resulting fastq and those reports and bcl2fastq reports are collated with the MultiQC tool.

 The pipeline uses Nextflow, a bioinformatics workflow tool.